Brainicism/bgutil-ytdlp-pot-provider/README.md

 ### Base Requirements

+1. **Requires yt-dlp `MASTER 2024.09.13.105220` or above.**

-If using Docker image for option (a) for the provider, the Docker runtime is required.
+2. If using Docker image for option (a) for the provider, the Docker runtime is required.
 Otherwise, Node.js and Yarn are required.
 You will also need to clone the repository.

 ### 1. Set up the provider